jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/dentaquest.md

 DentaQuest manages dental and vision benefits for more than 33 million Americans through a nationwide network of providers in all 50 states.

-We developed an internal patient record tracking system that was installed on–site in dental offices.
+We developed a patient record tracking system that was installed on–site in dental offices.

 - React